FriendsInGlobalHealth/atomfeedfilters/README.md

     _\<field value>%\<field value>%\<field value>_. _\<field value>_ is the actual value of the field to filter against,
     it can also be _*_ to indicate that any value is accepted.
 For example, for the default _county_district%name_ fields, the value could be something like _Quelimane%pebane_ or _Quelimane%*_

+####Note
+The values to filter against need be specified only the the child instance.
+The choice of fields to be used for filtering need to be configured on both parent and child instances.